json-schema-org/json-schema-spec/proposals/propertyDependencies.md

-# JSON Schema: The `propertyDependencies` Keyword
+# JSON Schema Proposal: The `propertyDependencies` Keyword

 ## Abstract

 The `propertyDependencies` keyword is a more friendly way to select between two or more schemas to validate an instance against than is currently supported by JSON Schema.

-## Status

-**Current Status**: PROPOSAL

-TODO: We should have a short standard blurb outlining the stages involved in a feature making its way to stable status.

-TODO: Link to a document that describes the proposal => stable process in detail.

 ## Note to Readers